Crypto-TII/CryptographicEstimators/docs/tests.md

 #### 1. Define Your KAT Generator Function

 This step involves defining or declaring the KAT generator functions which produces the expected outputs from hardcoded inputs.
+These functions are wrappers of external estimators of the complexity of particular algorithms.
-These functions require careful crafting and may originate from external sources or researchers.
+Hence, these functions require careful crafting.

-- Begin by creating a new file named `ext_<your_new_estimator>` within the `tests/external_estimators/` directory.
+- Begin by creating a new file named `ext_<estimator_name>` within the `tests/external_estimators/` directory.
 This file can be written in either Sage or Python, as our framework supports both formats.

-- Inside this file, define your KAT generator function using the naming convention `ext_<kat_gen_function_name>`.
+- Inside this file, define your KAT generator function using the naming convention `ext_<algorithm_name>`.
 These functions contain the logic to calculate expected outputs for their predefined inputs.

 For example, consider the `ext_lee_brickell` function: